 - Designate a buddy.
 During family get-togethers, designate someone to be on hand to keep an eye on older loved ones to make certain they remain comfortable.

-For additional summer safety tips for seniors, contact Inspired Home Care‘s experts in home care in Gold Coast, a neighborhood in Chicago, and the surrounding areas.
+For additional summer safety tips for seniors, contact Inspired Home Care, one of the top home care agencies in Chicago and the surrounding areas.
 We are also the perfect companion for older adults through the summer months and beyond, offering as much or as little care and support at home as needed to ensure optimal health and wellbeing, including meal preparation and monitoring food and fluid intake, engagement in interesting conversations and pastimes, transportation to fun outings, and so much more.

-Email or call us at 847-787-7572 to learn more about Inspired Home Care’s home care in Gold Coast and the communities we serve.
-To find out if we offer services in your community and to request a complimentary in-home consultation, visit this page on our website.
+Email or call us at 847-787-7572 to learn more about Inspired Home Care, one of the leading home care agencies in Chicago and the nearby communities.
+To find out if we offer services in your community and to request a complimentary in-home consultation, visit the Service Area page on our website.